 The math becomes more complicated as we add contributions from deviations of spherical symmetry by the Sun, the solar atmosphere, and solar rotation, but the basic principles remain the same.

 The end result of this effort is an accurate, well-tested PSF, which forms the basis of the deconvolution process.
+This is illustrated by the following simulated example, starting with a monochromatic image of the Earth:

 - S. G. Turyshev, “Wave-theoretical description of the solar gravitational lens,” Phys.
 Rev. D 95, 084041 (2017), arXiv:1703.05783 [gr-qc]